-You can’t withhold rent if your landlord or other tenants interfere with their privacy or quiet enjoyment.
+You can’t withhold rent if your landlord or other tenants interfere with your privacy or quiet enjoyment.
 However, you can apply for dispute resolution and compensation.
 For how to do this, see what you should know, above.

 If a landlord won’t make a necessary repair, you should first talk to them.
 If there's still no action, make a written request to the landlord to make the repair.
 If that doesn’t work, you can apply for dispute resolution.
-See above, under "What you should know," for details.
+See above, under what you should know, for details.